fishheadwithchili/kikipounamu/ASR_go_backend/tests/stress_test_report.md

 **Conclusion: System is very strong, did not crash (Stable), and successfully withstood high pressure test.**

 *   **Queue Backlog Verification**: After fixing API bottleneck, Redis queue instantly piled up **401 tasks**.
-This proves we successfully exerted pressure on background Workers beyond their processing capability (which is the purpose of stress test).
+This proves I successfully exerted pressure on background Workers beyond their processing capability (which is the purpose of stress test).
 *   **Resource Usage**:
     *   **Memory**: Peak only **4.93 GB** (System has 32GB).
 Memory management (GC + malloc_trim) works normally, no OOM.
     *   **CPU**: CPU usage was high during the storm, but system response was normal.